DressySaucer/peercast/README.md

 # peercast

-**peercast** is a lightweight and fast WebRTC-based screen sharing and remote desktop application
+**peercast** is a WebRTC-based screen sharing and remote desktop application for MacOS and Windows